abhinav9444/CN-Lab/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 If you have any improvements or suggestions, please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

--    Fork the Project
+-    Fork the Repository
--    Create your Feature Branch (git checkout -b feature/AmazingFeature)
+-    Create your sub Branch (git checkout -b NewBranch/SubBranch)
--   Commit your Changes (git commit -m 'Add some AmazingFeature')
+-   Commit your Changes (git commit -m 'Add some SubBranch')
--   Push to the Branch (git push origin feature/AmazingFeature)
+-   Push to the Branch (git push origin NewBranch/SubBranch)
 -   Open a Pull Request

 ## 📄 License